 The North American Free Trade Agreement ("NAFTA") among the governments of Canada, the United States and Mexico came into force on January 1, 1994.
 The three NAFTA signatories have been working towards replacing NAFTA.
 On November 30, 2018, Canada, Mexico, and the United States signed a new trade agreement, widely referred to as the United States Mexico Canada Agreement ("USMCA"), sometimes referred to as the Canada United States Mexico Agreement ("CUSMA").
 Legislative bodies in the three signatory countries must ratify the USMCA before it comes into force.
-Mexico's senate ratified the
+Mexico's senate ratified the USMCA in June 2019.
+In late December 2019, the United States' House of Representatives approved the

-USMCA in June 2019.
-In late December 2019, the United States' House of Representatives approved the USMCA and the USMCA received approval from the United States Senate on January 16, 2020.
+USMCA and the USMCA received approval from the United States Senate on January 16, 2020.
 On January 29, 2020, the Government of Canada tabled Bill C-4 to ratify the USMCA.
-According to Bill C-4, the USMCA will come into force two months after the House of Commons and the Senate pass Bill C-4.
-Until then, NAFTA remains the North American trade agreement currently in force.
-As the United States remains Canada's primary trading partner and the largest international market for the export of crude oil, natural gas and NGL from Canada, the implementation of the final version ratified version of the USMCA could have an impact on Western Canada's petroleum and natural gas industry at large, including the Corporation's business.
+Bill C-4 received royal assent on March 13, 2020 and the USMCA entered into force on July 1, 2020.
+As the United States remains Canada's primary trading partner and the largest international market for the export of crude oil, natural gas and NGL from Canada, the effects of the USMCA could have an impact on Western Canada's petroleum and natural gas industry at large, including the Corporation's business.